dillionmegida/dillionmegida.com/data/articles/94. if-statements/index.md

 Not everything is one direct flow.
 Sometimes, you create conditional statements where a piece of code is executed if some conditions are met.

 In JavaScript, you can create conditional statements using `if` and `switch` statements.
 In this article, we'll look at the `if` statements.
+Check out `switch` statements [in this article](/p/switch-statements)

 ## If statements